code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
 	:lines: 541- 612

 Application Build 2
 -------------------

 Maintaining a consistent simulation clock is important for many NOS-T use cases.
 For test suites that need to run faster than real time, it is an absolute necessity.
 The NOS-T **Manager** application is a good way to orchestrate all of the pieces for these types of tests.
+The manager is included in the NOS-T Tools library and will ensure that compliant applications start at the same time, and use a consistent simulation clock throughout the test run.

 Test Suite Wrap-Up
 ------------------